Acupuncture without Needles for Children- A Gentle Alternative to Drugs

 Many people immediately discount acupuncture as a treatment method for their children as they associate it with needles.

-April provides an alternative for children in the form of Japanese paediatric acupuncture called ShoNiShin (sho= little ni= people shin= needle).
+I provide an alternative for children in the form of Japanese paediatric acupuncture without needles called ShoNiShin (sho= little ni= people shin= needle).

 Shonishin focuses on gentle, specialized, mostly non-inserted treatment techniques that children find comfortable and even pleasurable.
 Dramatic results can be obtained even with very light treatment.
 Treatment is very gentle and can feel like a massage with the child often asking for more.
 A treatment is generally from 5-15 minutes long, though in younger babies it may be as short as a minute or two.
 Children have immature meridian (energy) systems, so it is important not to over stimulate them, generally with children less is more.